Isabellle/slim3-simple-rest-skeleton/README.md

 The database table can be defined in some ways

 - automatically by matching with the resource name (using generic _DataAccess as is)
 - by the middleware, assigning settings => localtable.
-Modify **routes.php** and add a group middleware:
+Modify **routes.php** and add a group middleware for the resource:

 ```php
 // Books controller